 Monday: Creatures and Critters

-Not to let the cat out of the bag, but drawing animals might be the best subject ever.
-Grab your pastel pencils (or use colored pencils) and bring this kitty to life.
-(Hint: the secret to getting that realistic look is all in the short pencil strokes.
-So work slowly and layer, layer, layer!).
+Not to let the cat out of the bag, but animals may just be the best drawing subjects.
+Grab your pastel or colored pencils and bring this kitty to life.
+Hint: the secret to getting that realistic look is all in the short pencil strokes.
+So work slowly and layer, layer, layer!

 Tuesday: All in Bloom

 You might look at this black-eyed susan and immediately reach for your yellow colored pencil.
-But you’ve gotta fight that urge — if you lay down a yellow and call it good, your flower will be totally dull.
-Learn to mix and blend all kinds of colors to get this bold look and brighten up your weekday.
+But that's a fast way to make your flower look dull.
+Instead, learn to mix and blend all kinds of colors to get this bold look and brighten up your weekday.